-However, under section 11A(2) the section 11A(1) deduction may only be set off against the taxable income33 from the particular trade.
-If the pre-trade expenses exceed that taxable income, the excess may not be set off against the income from any other trade notwithstanding section 20(1)(b).
+Section 11A(2) limits the deduction allowable under section 11A(1) to the taxable income from the relevant trade.
+If the pre-trade expenses exceed the taxable income of that trade, the excess pre-trade expenses may not be set off against the income from any other trade notwithstanding section 20(1)(b).
 Section 20(1)(b) permits a taxpayer to set off an assessed loss incurred in one trade against any income from another trade derived during the same year of assessment.
-Any pre-trade expenses not allowed because of insufficient taxable income from the particular trade must be carried forward for set off against any future taxable income from that trade (see 4.6.3).
+Any pre-trade expenses not allowed because of insufficient taxable income from the particular trade must be carried forward for set-off against any future taxable income from that trade (see 4.6.3).

-Thus pre-trade expenses cannot create an assessed loss in respect of the trade to which they relate.
-Nor can they increase an assessed loss from that trade.
+Pre-trade expenses cannot create an assessed loss in respect of the trade to which they relate, and cannot increase an assessed loss from that trade.

-While pre-trade expenses can never create or increase an assessed loss, it is possible for a person to carry forward an assessed loss and pre-trade expenses from the same trade at the same time.
-The assessed loss brought forward would result from post-trade expenses, while the unused pre-trade expenses would arise because of the limitation under section 11A(2).
+It is, therefore, possible for a taxpayer to carry forward an assessed loss and any pre-trade expenses from the same trade at the same time.
+The assessed loss brought forward would result from post-trade expenses, while the pre-trade expenses carried forward would arise from the limitation under section 11A(2).